Cabin Crew - DAN AIR REMEMBERED

 • My boyfriend at the time sat on the hat.
 He did the best he could to put it right.
 I opened a BAC 1-11 door at Gatwick and was spotted with binoculars with a bashed in hat.

 • The materiel was less heavy than the navy one I first wore.
-My first ever flight in this was to Malta, where it was scorching hot.
+My first ever flight in this was to Palma, where it was scorching hot.
 I was surprised at how cool I felt in it.

 • One passenger I remember asked where she could buy one from as her best friend was getting married - she thought it was a perfect wedding guest outfit.